HsingYiChu/HsingYiChu.github.io/hotel_review.md

-## Hotel review and rating prediction - practice of unstructured text data analysis
+## Hotel review and rating prediction model evaluation - practice of unstructured text data analysis

 **Project description:** This project mainly focused on practising text analysing tools, including Bag of Words (BOW) and Term Frequency-Inverse Document Frequency (TF-IDF), on a dataset that contains a review section (text) and ratings (numerical grades).
 Furthermore, after the analysing tools gave us the numerical representation of the texts, a regression model was applied to predict the rating.